 12th anniversary: Silk

-The traditionalists repeat the gift of year four, linen or silks, while the modernists prefer pearls.
+The traditionalists repeat year four, linen or silks, while the modernists prefer pearls.
 The jewel is jade and colorful oyster.
 The soft and lovely peony representing romance and quiet for this wedding anniversary.

 Pearls need wearing to keep their lustre, and jade is lucky.
 Twin ingredients for a successful marriage, good fortune and close contact.